-Are you already vegan or moving towards a more plant-based lifestyle?
-Or maybe just looking to avoid animal by-products in your skincare?
-Understanding what is in your products can be a minefield, so if you're looking to try something new or if you've ever asked 'what is vegan skincare', I've compiled this blog with key facts to help guide you.
+Are you doing Veganuary and looking for new swaps, already plant-based or simply looking to avoid animal by-products in your skincare?
+Understanding what is in your products can be a minefield, so if you've ever wondered 'what does vegan skincare really mean?' or 'how can I tell if this skincare is vegan', I've compiled this blog with key facts to help guide you.

 Reset Cleansing Balm Photo: @Wonderlustinglynda